 Top Things to Do in Quito Ecuador

 1) Explore All The Things To Do in Quito Old Town

-Better yet, just begin strolling through the colonial streets of Quito’s historic center and get lost.
+Better yet, just begin strolling through the colonial streets of Quito’s historic center.
 Find a random café and enjoy Quito life passing you by.
 You’re surely to stumble into many interesting things to do in Quito Old Town by just wandering around on your own.
-Consider winding down your stroll through the historic center at Bandido Brewing for what we say is the best craft beer in Quito Old Town.
+Consider winding down your walk through the historic center at 🍺 Bandido Brewing for what we say is the best craft beer in Quito Old Town.
 (It's $3 pints during happy hour from 4:00-7:00).

 2) Take the Quito Free Walking Tour

 For a more informative and structured look at Quito's Old Town, consider taking the free walking tour (tip-based).
 It will give you loads of local knowledge about the city while taking you to most all the major sites within Quito’s historic city center.
 We think it’s one of the best things to do in Quito during your first day, so you can familiarize yourself with the city.

 At 3-4 hours, it’s a lengthy tour that may even run past 2:00 pm.
 So take that into consideration when planning your day.
 It’s a good tour that provides some interesting background about the city, Ecuadorian culture, and useful Quito travel tips.
 This free walking tour meanders throughout Quito’s historic center, and you’ll be taken to all the highlights mentioned in the entry above (and a few more).
 So it’s a great way to get your bearings and learn a little about Quito at the same time.

 3) Why You Should Go This Church, Even If You’re Not Into Churches

 We’re usually way more into adventure than we are architecture, so churches typically aren’t a big draw for us.
 But The Basilica del Voto Nacional is adventurous and awesome in so many ways.
 Don’t miss it!